mario-deluna/php-glfw/docs/user-guide/vector-graphics/images.md

 ### In Global Space?

-The paint is defined in global space.
-This means that the paint will **NOT** be affected by the shape it is used to fill.
-This might be a bit counterintuitive at first.
+The paint is defined in global space, meaning it will **NOT** be affected by the shape it is used to fill.
+This might seem counterintuitive at first.

-A simple example to visualize this is to create a paint that covers the entire screen and then draw a rectangle in the middle of the screen with the paint.
+A simple example to visualize this is to create a paint that covers the entire screen and then draw a rectangle in the middle of the screen with that paint.

 <figure markdown>
 ![PHP VectorGraphics Image Fill](./../../docs-assets/php-glfw/user_guide/vg/images/images_globalspace.gif){ width="70%" }